-The British Forces Post Office® (BFPO) sets special discounted postal rates and there’s no charge at all for Forces Airletters (‘Blueys’) going to personnel on operational duty.
+The British Forces Post Office® (BFPO) offers discounted mail delivery.
+And, there’s no charge for Forces Airletters (Blueys) sent to personnel on operational duty.
 When you want to stay in touch, you can send items weighing up to 2kg using:

 Find the right price for your mail and print postage from your computer.